samchristywork/untitled-game/README.md

 to learn webassembly and have been playing around with some game-making concepts like entity-component systems and graphics.

+## Game Concepts

+One of the main goals of this game is to play around with the idea that everything in the game is an entity with attributes that modify the thing's behavior.
+An example of an attribute is "harmful".
+When such an entity comes into contact with the player character, the player's health is reduced.
+Another example is "fast", which is an attribute that modifies the speed of an entity.
+Using this simple principle, we can rapidly code complex behavior into the game.

 ## Features

 ## Dependencies